Procedures to Prevent and Address Discrimination and Harassment by or Against Employees

 Purpose

-The purpose of this procedure is to establish a dispute resolution framework for the prevention and handling of Employee-based Reports of Harassment, Discrimination and/or Reprisal; ensuring the University effectively addresses and responds to these Reports consistent with legislative obligations.
+The purpose of this procedure is to establish a dispute resolution framework for the prevention and handling of Employee-based alleged breaches of the Respectful Campus Policy (“the Policy”); ensuring the University effectively addresses and responds to these Reports consistent with legislative obligations.

 Definitions